VedAstro/VedAstro/README.md

 <hr>

-# Project Architecture : For Coders
+# Project Architecture 🔩
-Key design notes to understand the internals of the program better.
+Key design notes to understand the internals of the program better during development

 ## Core Function Explained